A Blueprint for Renewal

 Dr Rafal Bergman

-This blueprint is offered freely to the people of Wales.
+This Digital Blueprint for NHS Wales is offered freely to the people of Wales.
 Licensed under Creative Commons Attribution 4.0 — free to use, share, and adapt, with attribution.